jdoid/MyCardCatalog/README.md

 # MyCardCatalog
 Simple Ruby project and XML database to track my books.
-This is a project to work with Ruby and XML as a database.
+This is a project to work with Ruby and use XML as a database.
 The initial user interface is a simple CLI.

 Interface and logic are in the initial stages of development.